 Litmus paper is another type of filter paper that changes color when it comes in contact with a particular substance.
 Because of this, it exhibits high absorbency and produces a specific color according to the alkalinity and acidity of the substance in contact.

 There are different types of artists’ papers, depending on the thickness and properties of each.
 However, all of them are used for creative expression such as drawing, painting, sketching, etc. Because of this reason, even tracing paper is a common type of artist’s paper.

 Also known as publishing paper, book paper is designed for printing books and exhibits an off-white or low-white color, making it easier to read.
 However, the paper must be opaque enough to prevent “ghosting” of text from the previous or following page.

 Some common grades of book paper are woodfree uncoated papers, special fine papers, machine-finished coated papers, and coated fine papers.

-Made with semi-bleached wood fibers and cheaper recycled material, manilla paper is generally used for making brown envelopes, folders, and other stationery items.
-However, another variant called true manilla is used as filter paper or tea bags.
+Made with semi-bleached wood fibers and cheaper recycled material, manila paper is generally used for making brown envelopes, folders, and other stationery items.
+However, another variant called true manila is used as filter paper or tea bags.

 27. Banana Paper

 As banana trees produce fruits once a year, the rest of the leaves and the tree (if cut down) end up creating a lot of waste.
 Hence, the waste banana fibers are turned into paper, thereby preventing pollution and deforestation.